Things to do in October in Iceland

-Iceland is beautiful any time of year and each month brings a variety of activities that visitors can experience.
-If you’re planning a visit during the month of October, here is what you can expect to see, do, feel, eat and drink.
+Iceland is beautiful at any time of year and each month brings a variety of activities that visitors can experience.
+If you’re planning a visit during October, here is what you can expect to see, do, feel, eat, and drink.

 WHAT TO DO?